numasaniya/OIBSIP/README.md

 # OIBSIP
-This repository contains all the task files of Android Development &amp; Data Science Internship
+This repository contains all the task files of Android App Development Internship